 The Mature Student Scholarship, worth £3,000, is being offered to support first year undergraduate students, who were 25 or over on the first day of their course, with study related costs.
-Please note, these scholarships are being offered as a pilot in 2021/22 and there is no guarantee they will be offered again in future years.

 Administration of the Mature Student Scholarships is managed by the Student Financial Support (SFS) team within Student and Academic Services.